Mbutler22/Wine-Physiochemical-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/83027069/141357716-5498d017-1e4f-4c0b-a7a8-c19d02b0a854.png)

-The graphs below show the content percentage of fixed acidity, sulphate, sugar, and alcohol ranging from high amounts to low amounts based on the quality.
+The bar graphs below show the content percentage of fixed acidity, sulphate, sugar, and alcohol ranging from high amounts to low amounts based on the quality.
 The lower the quality of wine, the higher sugar and acid amounts.
 This is an indication that the better quality of alcohol, the more expensive it is thus using more sulphates and less sugar.
 More expensive wine is usually not very sweet and contains a very high alcohol percentage.

 ![White Wine per content % Dashboard](https://user-images.githubusercontent.com/83027069/141358951-98653b4c-a055-42f7-b381-9283d1195474.png)